LBUSESC/week6/student-post-microservices/README.md

 ---

 > ## **Step 1: Configure Database**
-> Update the database username and password in the `application.yaml` file located in the `src/main/resources/application.yaml`.
+> Update the database username and password in the `student-service.yaml` and post-service files located in your githup repo.
-> (If the file does not exist, create this file.)
+> (If the file does not exist, then create a public github repo and create these files.
+Please note that you can use the sample given files avaible at 'https://github.com/LBUSESC/microservices-config-server')

 ---